ManuelWandeto/hotelex_docs/docs/point-of-sale/pos-sales/orders.md

 ## Selecting A Counter

 If counters have been setup, the moment you login, a dialog will appear for you to pick a counter to which you want to post your order, e.g bar or kitchen counters.
 This is where your order will be printed.

+You can change the counter anytime using the 'change counter' button on your left.

 ## Orders List View